betairylia/MIST/README.md

 ## Usage

-1. Download the datasets used in the paper:
+1. Download the datasets used in the paper: https://drive.google.com/file/d/1h-1xx8MrgsRHwAKh4geltcn0-NeCVd_m/view?usp=sharing
-[to be uploaded]

 2. Run `train_mist.py` to run the MIST experiment. hyper-parameters can be assigned via command-line arguments.
 use `python train_mist.py -h` for instructions.